CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public convertRSAtoJWK (\Source $source)
 ```

-Converts a RSA private key to a JWK
+Converts a RSA private key to a JWK.